 Minimum viable — bank statement for the period in CSV, PDF, or pasted text.
 Must cover the full period.
 Acceptable from any French or international business bank: BNP Paribas, Société Générale, Crédit Agricole, LCL, Banque Populaire, Caisse d'Épargne, La Banque Postale, CIC, Revolut Business, Wise Business, N26 Business, Qonto, or any other.

-Recommended — sales invoices for the period (especially for intra-EU B2B services and zero-rated supplies), purchase invoices for any input VAT claim above €400, the client's TVA number in writing (FR + 2 check digits + 9-digit SIREN).
+Recommended — sales invoices for the period (especially for intra-EU B2B services and zero-rated supplies), purchase invoices for input VAT claims; facture simplifiée relief applies only up to €150 HT, otherwise full invoice details are required, the client's TVA number in writing (FR + 2 check digits + 9-digit SIREN).

 Ideal — complete invoice register (FEC-compatible), SIRET number, prior period CA3, reconciliation of line 22 credit carried forward.

 Refusal policy if minimum is missing — SOFT WARN.
 If no bank statement is available at all → hard stop.
 If bank statement only without invoices → proceed but record in the reviewer brief: "This CA3 was produced from bank statement alone.
-The reviewer must verify, before approval, that input VAT claims above €400 are supported by compliant tax invoices (factures) and that all reverse-charge classifications match the supplier's invoice."
+The reviewer must verify, before approval, that input VAT claims are supported by compliant tax invoices (factures); simplified invoices are only relieved up to €150 HT and that all reverse-charge classifications match the supplier's invoice."

 These refusals apply on top of the EU-wide refusals in eu-vat-directive Section 13 (R-EU-1 through R-EU-12).
 If any trigger fires, stop, output the refusal message verbatim, end the conversation.